StackStorm/st2docs/docs/source/actions.rst

 .. rubric:: What's Next?

-* Explore packs and actions contributed by |st2| developers and community in the `StackStorm st2contrib repo on Github <https://github.com/StackStorm/st2contrib/>`_.
+* Explore packs and actions contributed by |st2| developers and community in the `StackStorm Exchange <https://exchange.stackstorm.org>`_.
 * Check out `tutorials on stackstorm.com <http://stackstorm.com/category/tutorials/>`__ on creating actions, and other practical examples of automating with |st2|.

 .. _JSON Schema: http://json-schema.org/documentation.html